 Local grants for community language programs

 By incorporating first language use into your local grants criteria, you are establishing major incentives for community-based projects and building your regions capacity towards their reclamation process.
 Grants that support first language work will provide a platform for the further use of language and first language education within the community.
 This is an effective way to encourage community activities and participation in the language sector and to support languages that are listed as endangered.

 Language centres maintain strong community links between traditional custodians and members of other languages groups that are supported by the centre.
 Language centres are the best point of reference for anyone wanting to begin embedding their local languages within their community.
 Councils are increasingly realising that a strong partnership with your local language centre will have a positive impact your community significantly.
-For this reason a number of Councils have now committed to providing ongoing funds to support the language centre.
+For this reason a number of Councils have now committed to providing ongoing funds to support the language centre in thier region.